Planning for your self assessment tax bill

 However, the payment in the following January would be the full tax bill for the previous tax year plus 50% on account.
 This catches out many sole traders in the early years of their business as they may not have put enough money aside to pay their tax bill.

-Jo, started her sole trader business in September 2011 and did her first accounts to 31 March 2012.
+Jo, started her sole trader business in September 2012 and did her first accounts to 31 March 2013.
 In common with many new businesses her profits were below the tax and class 4 NI thresholds.
-As a result she had no bill for 2011/12 and therefore made no payment in January 2013 nor July 2013.
+As a result she had no bill for 2012/13 and therefore no 2013/14 payments on account would be required in January 2014 nor July 2014.

 Prepare your accounts promptly and plan for your tax bill.